-SC250 Commissioners and/or staff may make a pre-arranged site visit to check-in and see how we can aid your project.
+SC250 Commissioners and/or staff may make a pre-arranged "site visit" to check-in and see how we can aid your project.
 While labeled "site visits" these are often phone or virtual meetings and are completed by SC250 staff.

 Contact SC250 with Changes to Timelines & Budgets: Please contact SC250 prior to making changes to the grant timeline, scope, and/or budget.
 If you anticipate needing an extension or more than 10% changes in how your SC250 grant funding is allocated in the grant budget, please reach out to SC250 prior to report dates especially the 5/15/22 date.

 803-898-3392 | firstname.lastname@example.org | or through the Web Grants program